Did you know that we have fifteen cocktails on our Budapest taproom menu?

 Our Gravity ginger beer is naturally fermented, which means that we take advantage of the bacteria and yeasts naturally found in ginger and avoid adding any manufactured yeast.
 The end result is a strongly ginger-flavored, slightly spicy beverage that’s perfect in a Moscow Mule made with Tito’s Vodka and in a Dark & Stormy made with Gosling’s Black Seal Rum.

-Notes: Funky, smoke, vegetal, and spicy
+Notes: funk (the good kind), smoke, vegetal, and spice

 A Bloody Mary is the undisputed king of cocktails in two (important) situations:

 - As a closing drink to avoid a hangover the next day